Selective KV-Cache Sharing to Mitigate Timing Side-Channels in LLM Inference

+This paper introduces \textbf{\systemname, a high-performance KV-cache manager that integrates privacy enforcement directly into the serving runtime}.
+In contrast to prior approaches, \systemname\ co-designs privacy detection with cache indexing and memory management.
+It runs privacy detection asynchronously using lightweight queues, so classification does not stall inference.
+By co-locating privacy metadata with cache control logic, \systemname\ preserves the low latency and high reuse benefits of global caching while providing system-level protection against timing side channels.

-\begin{itemize} \item \textbf{Privacy-Aware KV-Cache Classification.} We design \systemname to enable fine-grained KV-cache sharing by classifying cache entries as either safe or sensitive at creation time.
-To achieve accurate and efficient classification, we introduce a multi-tier hybrid detection framework combining rule-based matching, general privacy detector, and context-aware validation.
-The detection pipeline is asynchronous, extensible, and optimized for high-throughput LLM serving. \item \textbf{Resilient Defense Against Misclassification.} To mitigate the risks of imperfect privacy detection, \systemname incorporates runtime safeguards including cache-level isolation by default and fallback handling for suspicious access.
-It ensures that sensitive data remains confined even under partial detection errors, preserving privacy without interrupting inference execution. \item \textbf{Scalable and Efficient Cache Management.} We implement a privacy-aware caching subsystem using a unified radix-tree structure that supports both private and shared entries.
-It features memory-efficient indexing, adaptive reuse policies, and multi-tier memory coordination, enabling high reuse rates, fast lookups, and minimal performance overhead across large-scale deployments. \end{itemize}
+This work makes the following systems contributions: \begin{itemize}[leftmargin=1.5em, itemsep=1pt, topsep=2pt] \item \textbf{Asynchronous Hybrid Detection.} We design a multi-tier detection pipeline that combines rule-based matching, a general privacy detector, and context-aware validation.
+The pipeline runs asynchronously and is optimized for high-throughput LLM serving. \item \textbf{Defense Under Misclassification.} We add runtime safeguards that limit the impact of imperfect detection, including private-by-default insertion and fallback handling for suspicious access.
+These safeguards keep sensitive data confined without stopping inference. \item \textbf{Privacy-Aware Cache Management.} We implement a unified radix-tree cache index that supports both private and shareable entries, with compression-aware indexing and multi-tier memory coordination.
+The design enables fast lookup and high reuse with small overhead under multi-tenant workloads. \item \textbf{Implementation and End-to-End Evaluation.} We implement \systemname\ and evaluate it against state-of-the-art KV-cache isolation baselines: Cache-Partition and Shared-System-Prompt.
+Across our workloads, \systemname\ improves throughput by up to $2.66\times$ while enforcing cross-tenant privacy constraints. \end{itemize}